MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/publish-uwp-app-store.md

    ![Package Selection](publish-uwp-app-store-images/package-selection.png)

-1. Once the app package has been created for your configurations, you'll be presented with a dialog of information and have the option to run Windows App Certification Kit (WACK):
+1. Once the app package has been created for your configurations, the **Create App Packages** window displays the **Finished creating package** dialog:

    ![Windows App Certification Kit](publish-uwp-app-store-images/win-app-cert-kit.png)

+1. In the dialog, note where the package bundle was placed.
+This information is also shown in the build window.

+1. Click the **Cancel** button.

 <!-- ====================================================================== -->
 ## Step 4: Test the package

 To make sure that all required content files are present in the package, and to make sure the files have correct permissions, test your packaged app, as follows:

-1. Note where the bundle was placed (also in the build window) and **Cancel** this dialog box.

 1. Use the generated app package to install the app on your machine.
 Look for any oddities regarding required packages and functionality.